LittleQBerry/REVERIE-Sports/README.md

 ### Setup
 Please download the Unity3D (2020.3.28 or higher version) from [Unity](https://unity.com/download).
 ### Install
-1. Please donwload the [`Table tennis.rar`](https://drive.google.com/file/d/11AxyHYg9BsmSIzXD497iq5mOpfwRit-8/view?usp=sharing) which is too large to upload to Github.
+1. Please download the [`Table tennis.rar`](https://drive.google.com/file/d/11AxyHYg9BsmSIzXD497iq5mOpfwRit-8/view?usp=sharing) which is too large to upload to Github.
 2. Please unzip the `Table tennis.rar`.
-3. Navigate to `Table tennis` or `Soccer` foler.
+3. Navigate to `Table tennis` or `Soccer` folder.
 4. The `REVERIE Soccer` is in folder `REVERIE-Environment/Soccer`
-4. Open and operate these softwares using `Unity3D`.
+4. Open and operate the software using `Unity3D`.

 ### Build APK
 ##### Setup
-* Oculus Quest2 is connected to the PC
+* Oculus Quest 2 is connected to the PC
-* Oculus Quest2 is in developer mode
+* Oculus Quest 2 is in developer mode
 * [adb](https://developer.android.com/tools/adb) is installed

 #### Build